FLOPS: Forward Learning with OPtimal Sampling: OPtimal Sampling via likelihood ratio method

-\textbf{Reparameterization of the Gaussian allocator.} The original parameter dimension of the Gaussian allocator is $B+\frac{B(B+1)}{2}$, which might be problematic due to its high dimensionality.
+The original parameter dimension of the Gaussian allocator is $B+\frac{B(B+1)}{2}$, which might be problematic due to its high dimensionality.
 To reduce the dimensionality of the allocator's optimization problem and to incorporate more relevant features, we adopt a reparameterization approach, i.e., imposing a specific structure to the parameter $\bm{\lambda}$.

 Drawing inspiration from the literature on data pruning~\citep{qin2023infobatch}, the loss value serves as a strong indicator of the data point's characteristics.
 Therefore, we assume that the mean of the allocator follows a linear structure: